 In a normal checkout flow, your customers usually need to enter their card information, billing and shipping address, email, or phone number.
-With Apple Pay, customers can provide this information by authorizing a payment with Touch ID, or by double-clicking the side button of Apple Watch.
+With Apple Pay, customers can provide this information by authorizing a payment with Touch ID, or by double-clicking the side button of their Apple Watch.

 Apple Pay can help boost metrics like conversion rate, new user acquisition, and purchase frequency, while reducing risk and the overall cost of payment acceptance.
 Consider implementing the following best practices to further improve the checkout experience for your customers using Apple Pay.